terrry11/install-blue-merle/README.md

 Enter password: <password>
 ...
 Warning: Please ensure that you are running the latest firmware!
-Device's side-switch should be in the down position. (away from recessed dot) ...
+Set device's side-switch into the down position. (away from recessed dot) ...
 SUCCESS: INSTALL COMPLETED.
 After reboot: Flip side-switch up. (towards recessed dot)